 How To Position Your Freelancing Services?

-From Tata Nano project, there is a lot to be learned about positioning your freelancing services.
+From the Tata Nano project, there is a lot to be learned about positioning your freelancing services.

-So Let me share few crucial points to position your freelancing services rightly.
+So Let me share a few crucial points to position your freelancing services rightly.

 1. Never Build a Sub-Par Product